skrtdev/NovaGram/docs.md

 ```

 ### getUserProfilePhotos
-getUserProfilePhotos can be used directly as a method of the main class or as a method of a Chat Object, as _getProfilePhotos_ method, in order to get Profile Photos of that User.
+getUserProfilePhotos can be used directly as a method of the main class or as a method of a User Object, as _getProfilePhotos_ method, in order to get Profile Photos of that User.

 ```php
 // main class